qiqitao77/Awesome-Comprehensive-Deepfake-Detection/README.md

   <sup>3</sup><a href="https://www.catos.sg/"> Centre for Advanced Technologies in Online Safety (CATOS)</a>
 </p>

-If you believe there are additional works that should be included in our list, please do not hesitate to send us an email (pingl@unr.edu / tao.qiqi@outlook.com/zhouty@cfar.a-star.edu.sg) or raise an issue.
+If you believe there are additional works that should be included in our list, please do not hesitate to send us an email (pingl@unr.edu/tao.qiqi@outlook.com/zhouty@cfar.a-star.edu.sg) or raise an issue.
 Your suggestions and comments are invaluable to ensuring the completeness and accuracy of our resource.

 ## Content
 ---